 Download Anders Johnson’s 2012 book about IFN

-The Research Institute of Industrial Economics (IFN) is a private, non-profit research institute.
+The Research Institute of Industrial Economics (IFN) is a private and non-profit foundation.
 The Institute was founded in 1939 by the Federation of Swedish Industry (SI) and the Swedish Employers’ Confederation (SAF) in order to encourage research on economic and social issues steeped in significance for industrial development.
-The Confederation of Swedish Enterprise is currently the Institute’s principal.

 Our mission is to: